lyons89/awesome-proteomics/README.md

 # awesome-proteomics
 An awesome list of proteomics tools and resources.

 I've been analyzing large scale proteomics data sets for over 5 years now.
-I've recently stumbled upon these awesome lists and wanted to make an in-depth one for proteomics.
+I've recently stumbled upon these awesome lists and wanted to make an one for proteomics.

 ## Proteomics